-- i.
-The PREA Reassessment must be completed no sooner than 14 days and no later than 21 days after the offender's arrival at the institution. - ii.
-Completion of the Reassessment must be documented as a PREA Reassessment in the Facility Notes section of VACORIS. - iii.
+i.
+The PREA Reassessment must be completed no sooner than 14 days and no later than 21 days after the offender's arrival at the institution.

+ii.
+Completion of the Reassessment must be documented as a PREA Reassessment in the Facility Notes section of VACORIS.

+iii.
 The PREA Reassessment will be scanned and uploaded as an external document to the corresponding PREA Reassessment note.

 The Auditor was able to review the report and inmate files to ensure compliance with the standard.
-The files reviewed supported that the reassessments were completed before the 30th day.
+The files reviewed confirmed that the reassessments were completed within the 30-day timeframe.
 The auditor found the screenings ranged between 14 and 21 days.
-The Auditor finds that this is done on a paper system that is uploaded into VACORIS afterward.
+The Auditor finds that this is done on a paper system that is subsequently uploaded into VACORIS.
 The files reviewed on site were completed within the policy guidelines which is nine days before the standard's requirement.
+The facility reported in the OAS that 100% of the 652 inmates who stayed 30 days were reassessed.

 Indicator (g) The Auditor was able to ask staff in formal interviews and review documentation to support PREA reassessments, which occur for several reasons.
 The inmate would be reassessed if they were either the victim or the perpetrator of sexual violence if they engaged in consensual sex in violation of facility rules if additional information becomes known that would affect the scoring.
 Policy OP 730.2 Screening Assessment and Classification states, "An offender's risk level must be reassessed when warranted due to a referral, request, incident of sexual abuse, or receipt of additional information that bears on the offender's risk of sexual victimization or abusiveness."
 The Auditor also discussed with the counselor about reassessments that are based on new information, including if someone discloses information about prior abuse or their sexuality identification.
 Inmates supported the idea that they were asked questions at the reassessment point, and the population was discussed regularly with the unit management team.
-The Auditor requested examples documenting reassessments, which were provided.
-The Auditor discussed other potential reasons for the reassessment of inmates with the screening staff.
 The Auditor also discussed with mental health and medical staff how communication would occur if an inmate disclosed information in these settings differently than at the intake.
 The parties understood past victimization, and one's sexuality might be disclosed more easily in a clinical setting.